In industrial maintenance, it is important to understand the different maintenance types and their advantages and disadvantages.

-Corrective maintenance has many disadvantages.
-Because corrective maintenance is an emergency, it requires immediate attention from the maintenance department.
-Therefore, an exhaustive analysis of the cause of the failure cannot be done.
+Corrective maintenance has several drawbacks.
+Since it is an emergency, it requires prompt attention from the maintenance team, which doesn’t allow for a thorough analysis of the cause of the failure.

 Advantages of predictive maintenance

-- Increased availability of critical equipment: The results of the implementation of a predictive maintenance program will be reflected in the availability of critical equipment.
-And these results will have a high impact on production and maintenance costs.
+- Increased availability of critical equipment: Implementing a predictive maintenance program can significantly increase the availability of critical equipment, resulting in improved production and reduced maintenance costs.

-- Improvement of maintenance plans: Predictive maintenance in certain cases can update or modify, certain frequencies established in the maintenance plan, for elements or parts of machines.
-In addition, it allows testing new parts and making a detailed follow-up of their duration and operation.
+- Improved maintenance plans: Predictive maintenance can update or modify frequencies established in maintenance plans for parts or elements of machines.
+Moreover, it allows testing new parts and monitoring their duration and performance closely.

 Disadvantages of predictive maintenance

-The overhaul maintenance has to change or repair perfectly the parts with lower reliability.
-The objective is to increase the availability for an estimated time for the next preventive intervention.
+During overhaul maintenance, parts with lower reliability are replaced or repaired to increase availability for an estimated period before the next preventive intervention.